GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
+> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
 >
-> ~ *John von Neumann*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts